UKVI Digital Audit: How to Prepare

 Penalties for non-compliance

 When being audited or assessed, you will be rated based on your level of sponsorship compliance.
 If you meet the requirements of all applicable compliance areas, your overall score will be ‘Met’.
 However, your overall score will be ‘Not Met’ if you fail to meet any of the compliance areas.
-Additionally, failing to meet all areas of compliance will result in suspension of your licence in all but the most exceptional circumstances, during which time UKVI will investigate the matter further to decide what action to take against you.
+Failing to meet all areas of compliance may result in suspension of your licence, during which time UKVI will investigate the matter further to decide what action to take against you.

-your sponsored staff will have just 60 days to find a new sponsor to employ them, where they may have to leave the UK if they cannot find a replacement.
+• your sponsored staff will usually have 60 days to find a new sponsor to employ them (or up to their visa expiry if this is a shorter period), and they may have to leave the UK if they cannot find a replacement.

 There is no right of appeal against a decision to revoke a sponsor licence.
 You can apply to judicially review a revocation decision if it was unreasonable, unlawful or procedurally improper, although these types of applications can be legally complex.
 You can also reapply for another sponsor licence, but only after a cooling-off period and any previous non-compliance will be taken into account, with no guarantee of a successful outcome.